Wuwei Tai Chi

 ____________________________________________________________________________

-[These classes are for Princeton University Students and staff who hold a gym pass.
+[These classes are for Princeton University Students and staff.]

 Classes open to public (these are ongoing year-round)